M0hanrajp/edgex-native-build/README.md

 ### Usage

 Sure!
-Here's the common syntax for executing the services along with an example:
+Here's the common syntax for executing the services (bring up a service at a time) along with an example:

 **Start a service:**
 ```bash